Humidifiers are the staple things that are commonly found in today’s households.

-If you leave the unit unattended – it can damage the varnish on furniture and can also cause peeling paints on your walls.
+If you leave the unit unattended – it can damage the wood varnish on furniture and can also cause peeling paint on your walls.

-Not only it can damage the natural wood, but if you ignore the problem for long you can even face hygiene problems due to mold, mildews, fungus, and bacteria that thrive on wet wood floors and furniture.
+Not only can it damage the natural wood, but if you ignore the problem for a long you can even face hygiene problems due to mold, mildews, fungus, and bacteria that thrive on wet wood floors and furniture.

 So, before it’s too late, it’s time to know the real problem and how to fix them properly.